About the Journal

 The CSR was the official journal of the Clinical Sociology Association.
 It first was published in 1982, and the final issue, Volume 16, was published in 1998.
 The 16 volumes are all available on Wayne State University’s website at https://digitalcommons.wayne.edu/csr/.
 The relaunch of the CSR started with volume 17.
 The new CSR is published by UJ Press and is available at https://journals.uj.ac.za/index.php/csr.

-The new Clinical Sociology Review is a peer-reviewed and open-access journal that publishes English, French and Spanish contributions.
-The author submits in one of the three languages, and the translation of a contribution in the other two languages will be available on the website.
+The new Clinical Sociology Review is a peer-reviewed and open-access journal that publishes English, French, Portuguese and Spanish contributions.
+The author submits in one of the four languages, and the translation of a contribution in the other three languages will be available on the website.
 There is no fee for submission or publication.
 Submissions are accepted throughout the year.
 There is no specific deadline for submissions.
 Two issues are published per year.

 Author’s Fees